-5.1 Emission allowance: 74%
+5.1.
+Emission allowance: 74%

 Figure 2 illustrates GHG emission and total cost with a 74% emission allowance.
 The blue line represents the total cost corresponding to the left vertical axis, whereas the orange line represents the GHG emissions corresponding to the right vertical axis.
 The horizontal axis indicates the carbon price.
 As the carbon price became higher, GHG emissions decreased.
 However, the total cost increased compared to that of the baseline when the carbon price is set at 50 [USD/t-CO2eq].
 The total costs decreased as the increment in the refund increased by selling surplus emission allowance.
-Focusing on GHG emissions, when the carbon price is five [USD/t-CO2eq], the GHG emissions did not change.
-When it is 50 [USD/t-CO2eq], GHG emissions reduced by 32% compared to those at the baseline, while the total cost increased by 1% only.
+Focusing on GHG emissions did not change.
+When it is 50 [USD/t-CO2eq], dHG emissions reduced by 32% compared to those at the baseline, while the total cost increased by 1% only.
 At a carbon price of 50 [USD/t-CO2eq], refunds were obtained because the actual GHG emissions were less than 74% of the emission allowance.